 Here are 8 science-backed health benefits of massage for women over 50:

-2. Reduces Pain of Osteoarthritis
+2. Reduces the Pain of Arthritis

 3. Increases Range of Motion